1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Activities in the Algal World.

 Sunday being unpropitious for outside activities, owing to the frequent showers, several young persons engaged in the process of mounting algae.
 There were many bowls of water, large numbers of library slips, many sheets of waxed paper and many newspapers involved, as well as a pressboard belonging to Aunt Alma and a brick which Roger brought home from the picnic.
 Kathleen had the largest collection, being the naturalist born collector in the family.
-If the weather favors collecting and pressing it is likely that an extention will have to be made to the cottage to house the collections.
-There was an afternoon inspection of the objects in the press at the earnest solicitation of Roger. the specimens were almost as wet as when they were put to press.
+If the weather favors collecting and pressing it is likely that an extension will have to be made to the cottage to house the collections.
+There was an afternoon inspection of the objects in press at the earnest solicitation of Roger.
+The specimens were almost as wet as when they were put to press.
 It is a poor drying day.

 ---XXXXXXXXXX---